-Before taking action on your trust, review the benefits it could provide, such as:
+Before taking any action on your trust, review the benefits it could provide.
+They could include:

-- Protection in the event of future changes to the estate tax - Creditor protection - Providing care for a beneficiary with special needs - Oversight of assets for beneficiaries
+- Protection in the event of future changes to the estate tax - Creditor protection - · Providing care for a beneficiary with special needs - Oversight of assets for beneficiaries

-If you still have a need for these types of benefits, your current ILIT may still make sense.
+Do you still have a need for these types of benefits?
+If you do, then your current ILIT may still make sense.

+Options if you have ILIT regrets

-Options if you need to eliminate or replace the trust
+If you decide you need to eliminate or replace the trust, consider your options.

 SCENARIO 1: The ILIT owns term insurance and your health is good.
 It may be relatively simple to start over.
-The old policy could be discontinued, a new one purchased(1), and a new trust set up, if desired.
+The old policy could be discontinued, a new one purchased, and a new trust set up, if desired.
 The new policy could be owned either individually or in a new ILIT.